Ticker

 6/recent/ticker-posts

-Hello friends!
 As we all agree, a healthy digestive system is essential for overall health and well-being.
-All food and drinks consumed must be broken down into smaller molecules of nutrients like carbohydrates, fats, and proteins before the blood absorbs them and carry them to cells throughout the body to be used for energy, growth, and cell repair.
-The major functions of the digestive tract, which starts from the mouth and ends at the anus, are the transportation of food, digestion, secretion, and absorption.
-To ensure the smooth functioning of all the digestive organs, taking good care of the digestive system becomes important.
+All kinds of foods and drinks consumed must be broken down into smaller nutrient molecules like carbohydrates, fats, and proteins before the blood absorbs them and carries them to cells throughout the body to be used for energy, growth, and repair of cells.

 1. Eat a gut-friendly nutritious diet